maxplanck-ie/snakepipes/docs/content/running_snakePipes.rst

 ----------------

-Most of the workflows allow users to perform grouped operations as an option, for example differential expression analysis in RNA-seq workflow, differential binding analysis in ChIP-Seq workflow, differential open-chromatin analysis in ATAC-seq workflow or merging of groups in Hi-C workflow.
+Most of the workflows allow users to perform grouped operations as an option, for example differential expression analysis in mRNA-seq workflow, differential binding analysis in ChIP-Seq workflow, differential open-chromatin analysis in ATAC-seq workflow or merging of groups in Hi-C workflow.
 For all this analysis, snakePipes needs a ``sampleSheet.tsv`` file (file name is not important, but it has to be tab-separated) that contains sample grouping information.
 In most cases users would want to groups samples by replicates.
 The format of the file is as follows: